 - Optional CIEE elective course: Doing Business in Asia-Pacific

 CIEE courses are designed to follow U.S. academic culture and standards.
-The class environment for elective courses typically features a combination of traditional lecture and discussion with co-curricular excursions and activities.
-The academic seminar is taught in an online learning environment to complement the internship experience.
-Students are expected to dress and behave professionally throughout their internship project and are subject to the agreed-upon internship protocols arranged by CIEE and the host organizations.
+The class environment for elective courses typically features a combination of traditional lecture and discussion.
+The integrated academic course which correlates with the 12-week internship is taught in an online learning environment to complement the internship experience.
+Students are expected to dress and behave professionally throughout their internship and are subject to the agreed-upon internship protocols arranged by CIEE and the host organization.

 Students begin by taking two CIEE elective courses offered on a 6-week academic block system.
 All courses are customized for and open only to CIEE students.
 Elective classes include a combination of lectures, group work, presentations, and discussions.
-The second part of the program includes an 8-week CIEE full-time internship and academic seminar and one optional CIEE elective course in Block II and/or Block III.
+The second part of the program includes a 12-week CIEE full-time internship and academic course and one optional CIEE elective course in Block II and/or Block III.
 Students should expect to intern traditional full-time business hours, which typically results in exceeding the 225-300 minimum internship hours.
 On average, in Sydney, students intern 32-40 hours/week.

 The U.S. grading scale of A-F is used.
-Final grades are based on class participation, homework, individual project work, presentations, and mid-term and final exams.
-In the integrated academic course which correlates with the 12-week internship, students should expect to be assessed via assignments and activities related to the integrated academic seminar, as outlined in the syllabus.
-Internship supervisors and students each provide written evaluations of progress towards internship goals at the conclusion of the placement.
+Final grades are based on class participation, homework, individual project work, presentations, and midterm and final exams.
+In the integrated academic course which correlates with the 12-week internship, students should expect to be assessed via assignments as outlined in the syllabus.
+Internship supervisors provide a written evaluation of progress towards internship goals at the conclusion of the placement.

 Language of Instruction